usaid-cs/yesterday-i-learned/random.md

 1. Coincidentally, [Homer][wikipedia 42], an author, wrote a poem about Odysseus.
 1. [Homie][wikipedia 43] did not come from the word *Homer*.
 1. [Muhammad is not depicted][wikipedia 44] because Muslims are concerned with idoltry, including idoltry of their own prophets.
-1. Non-Muslims are prohibited from entering [Mecca][wikipedia 45], where Muslim pilgrims jostle for a chance to kiss the [Black Stone][wikipedia 46], an Islamic relic which, according to Muslim tradition, dates back to the time of Adam and Eve (making Adam and Eve about 400 years old).
+1. Non-Muslims are prohibited from entering [Mecca][wikipedia 45], where Muslim pilgrims jostle for a chance to kiss the [Black Stone][wikipedia 46], an Islamic relic which, according to Muslim tradition, dates back to the time of Adam and Eve (making Adam and Eve about 1500 years old).
 1. Meteorites are meteors that reach the ground.
 1. The American civil war began because white people in the Southern states wanted slavery but the North did not.
 To this day, some black people still hate white people for having this war, AFAIK.
-1. Bats are [hosts][wikipedia 47] for many viruses that affect primates, including the ebolavirus, rabies, and SARS.
-1. Unlike smallpox, [the SARS coronavirus has not been eradicated in the wild][wikipedia 48].
-It is obvious, after learning that smallpox is the [only human infectious disease to have been eradicated][wikipedia 49].
 1. [Some sites][stackexchange 3] always ask for the user's age, to avoid liability of a young user visiting the page while an older user is logged in.
 1. [A Void][wikipedia 50] is a book without the letter "e" (apart from the author's name).
 1. Never buy Seagate drives; [Stop buying WD][backblaze]; start buying HGST (Hitachi).